utkarsh512/attentionviz/README.md

-# WWHM
+# attentionviz
-Creating word-weighted heatmap's latex script given a list of tokens and weights
+Creating word-weighted heatmap's latex script given a list of tokens and attention scores
 ## How to use
 ```python3
 from heatmap import Visualizer